HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/scriptapplications.md

 - If the `virtualPortalContext` is provided but not present in DX, the Script Application will default to the base portal.
 Verify the virtual portal name is correct or accept deployment to the base portal.

+- If the Project Context is valid/present, the application will be pushed to the specified site area with a draft status; otherwise, it will be pushed with a publish status.

 **Permission issues**

 - The user specified in `dxUsername` must have both Editor and Reviewer access to the Script Application Library.
 Check and update user permissions in the DX Portal.